 I’ve always been a big fan of incense, so I was pretty disappointed when I started finding articles about how incense can cause respiratory diseases and are usually made with synthetic perfumes and ingredients.
-According to research (see here and here), it’s true: incense can increase the risk of asthma, dermatitis, and some respiratory system related cancers.
+According to research, it’s true; incense can lead to asthma, dermatitis, and some respiratory system related cancers.

 However, as many researchers admit, the majority of people won’t stop using incense anytime soon, myself included.
 So, what’s the solution?
 Well, it begins with choosing the right incense, and then making the right choices when burning the incense.
 Incense can still be a regular custom, just as long as we burn it with our health in mind.

 Tip #1 – Go Organic And All Natural

 Like any other business, incense manufactures have the choice of ingredients, and because of incense’s basic design, you can actually go organic and natural.
 Rather than choose a generic incense provider, look for one that commits to all natural ingredients.
 Fred Soll’s Incense, for example, uses natural resin from pines, amber, Boswellia Thurifera trees (frankincense), and myrrh.

 Likewise, choose a company that only uses ingredients naturally arising from nature.
 Mereville Trust incense promises, “each fragrance is created from flowers, fruits, leaves, stalks, woods, roots, and resins that are harvested in accord with biodynamic principles in an environment of traditional organic agriculture, sustainable living, happiness in the workplace, and fair trade.”
 Sounds like the perfect fit!